If you wish to add or amend a word/phrase please submit your request using this online form.

 The Student Desk works closely with other support units, such as UCARD, UCD Library and the College/School Offices, to ensure smooth service for UCD students.

 Current areas using Student Fitting are Science and Agriculture.
-There is a list of modules included in student fitting available on the web.
+There is a list of modules included in student fitting published on the web during the process.